 - Documentation of your education and employment background

-Some examples of additional evidence your securities fraud attorney may be able to obtain through the discovery process include:
+Some examples of additional evidence your securities lawyer may be able to obtain through the discovery process include:

 - Internal communications between your broker or advisor and his or her supervisor or other firm personnel